CONP-PCNO/conp-dataset/.github/CONTRIBUTING.md

 ## Contribution workflow

+You should perform the workflow below if:
-Whether you are planning to add a new dataset, add data to an existing one, or simply fix a typo or a bug wherever in this repository, you will have to follow the following workflow:
+ 1. you are planning to add a new dataset
+ 2. you are adding data to an already existing dataset
+ 3. you are making any changes (e.g. fixing a typo or a bug)

+Please perform the following steps:
 1. Fork this repository, or make that your existing fork is up-to-date.
 2. Clone your fork on your local computer, or make sure that your existing clone is up-to-date.